AlekseiGrigorev/docker/docker/opcodesio_log_viewer/README.md

-# Container with an interface for viewing application logs
+# Container with an interface for viewing Laravel application logs

 ## Configured to read logs from the application directory storage/logs